 To arrange an interview, please contact the NHLBI Communications Office at 301-496-4236 or email@example.com.

-Gail Pearson, M.D., Sc.D., a pediatric cardiologist, is an associate director of the Division of Cardiovascular Sciences and the director of the Adult and Pediatric Cardiac Research Program at the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH).
+Patrice Desvigne-Nickens, M.D., is a program director in the Heart Failure and Arrhythmias Branch in the Division of Cardiovascular Sciences at the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH).